Measure theoretic properties of large products of consecutive partial quotients: Abstract

 \section{Abstract}

 The theory of uniform approximation of real numbers motivates the study of products of consecutive partial quotients in regular continued fractions.
-For any non-decreasing positive function $\varphi:\mathbb{N}\to [2,\infty)$, we determine the Lebesgue measure and Hausdorff dimension of the set $\mathcal{F}_{\ell}(\vphi)$ of irrational numbers $x$ whose regular continued fraction $x~=~[a_1(x),a_2(x),\ldots]$ is such that for infinitely many $n\in\Na$ there are two numbers $1\leq j<k \leq n$ satisfying
+For any non-decreasing positive function $\varphi:\Na\to\RE_{\geq 2}$, we determine the Lebesgue measure of the set $\mathcal{F}_{\ell}(\vphi)$ of irrational numbers $x$ whose regular continued fraction $x~=~[a_1(x),a_2(x),\ldots]$ is such that, for infinitely many $n\in\Na$, there are two numbers $1\leq j<k \leq n$ satisfying

-One of the consequences of the results is that the strong law of large numbers for products of $3$ consecutive partial quotients is impossible even if the block with the largest product is removed.
+This result generalizes previous work by Tan and Zhou (Nonlinearity, 2024).
+A consequence of our result is that the strong law of large numbers for products of $\ell$ consecutive partial quotients is impossible even if the block with the largest product is removed.
+We also compute the Hausdorff dimension of $\clF_3(\vphi)$.